⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 30.85 | The Price-to-Sales (P/S) ratio compares a company's market capitalization to its total revenue over the past twelve months, often used for companies without positive earnings. |
+| Price/Sales (TTM) | 35.45 | Compares the company's market capitalization to its revenue over the past twelve months, often used for companies with negative earnings. |

-| Price/Book (MRQ) | 46.11 | The Price-to-Book (P/B) ratio measures how much investors are willing to pay for each dollar of a company's book value, indicating its valuation relative to its net assets. |
+| Price/Book (MRQ) | 52.45 | Measures how much investors are willing to pay for each dollar of book value, indicating valuation relative to net assets. |

-| EV/EBITDA | -1264.85 | Enterprise Value to EBITDA (EV/EBITDA) measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization.
-A negative value is common for unprofitable companies with negative EBITDA. |
+| EV/EBITDA | -1790.00 | Measures the enterprise value to earnings before interest, taxes, depreciation, and amortization.
+A negative value for a loss-making company with negative EBITDA is legitimate. |

-| Operating Margin | -0.07 | Operating Margin represents the percentage of revenue left after covering operating expenses, indicating a company's operational efficiency and profitability before non-operating items. |
+| Operating Margin | -7.02 | Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |